NationalSecurityAgency/qgis-searchlayers-plugin/readme.md

 # Search Layers Plugin

 The Search Layers plugin features enhanced textual vector layer searching in QGIS.
-The existing QGIS searching capabilities are limited to a particular layer and a particular column.
-The difference with this plugin is that it will do a string search across all layers and all fields.
+It provides the ability to search across all layers and all fields.

 Search Layers is located in the QGIS Plugins menu under *"Plugins->Search Layers->Search Layers"* or by selecting the tool bar icon. ![Toolbar Icon](icon.png)